Quantive launches the Dreams with Deadlines communityRead the blog to learn more

 ESG reporting is the process companies use to track, document, and publicly disclose their progress towards ESG goals.

-The process is similar to corporate financial reporting, except ESG reporting discloses qualitative ESG metrics and information instead of accounting metrics.
+The ESG reporting process is similar to corporate financial reporting, except ESG reporting discloses qualitative ESG metrics and information instead of accounting metrics.
 These include:

 • Environmental metrics such as waste produced and resource usage